mustafah15/zettelkasten/zettelkasten/PKM/HTSN - Writing a Paper step-by-step.md

 > [!NOTE] take
->  my take here is that I don't put literature note in the inbox as I deal with them as fully processed notes maybe that should be revised.
+>  My take here is that I don't put literature notes in the inbox as I deal with them as fully processed notes maybe that should be revised.